Fox-Network/fox-engine/README.md

 ### 🪀 Sneak, Sit & Sleep-Animations

-When you sneak, ride animals or sleep in your comfy bed, the fox also has the same animation as you.
+Let your fox automatically sneak with you.
+With commands you can even make the fox sit or sleep in his comfy bed.

 ### 👥 Multiplayer Support